The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 -

-Instruments, located in MIDI tracks, receive MIDI and output audio.
+Instruments, found in MIDI tracks, receive MIDI and output audio.

 For more information see Ableton's Live user guide here.